jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 );
 ```

-Finally, we use an INSERT statement to load the clean data into our production table:
+ we use an INSERT statement to load the clean data into our production table:

 ```sql
 INSERT INTO TESS_VSC_production